Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Qwen_Optimized.md

 **Tether to CM:** When IY determines that grounding is insufficient, CM's Yield action is the operational execution mechanism.
 IY detects.
 CM acts.

-**Honest Limitation:** The detection of insufficient grounding is a qualitative judgment.
-Operator calibration remains the most reliable mechanism for edge cases.
+**Honest Limitation:** Grounding detection is qualitative; relies on operator calibration.

 ---